Unrud/video-downloader/README.md

 ## Translation

-We're using [Weblate](https://hosted.weblate.org/engage/video-downloader/) to translate the UI.
-So feel free, to contribute translations over there.
+We use [Weblate](https://hosted.weblate.org/engage/video-downloader/) to translate the UI, so feel free to contribute translations over there.

 ## Screenshots